 View original post 318 more words

 Here is a recipe from my wonderful friend Carol!
 I admit that I have never had this Christmas Pudding BUT after reading the ingredient list, I sure wish that I had.
-Maybe one of my readers will try this recipe and describe what it’s like?!
+Maybe one of my readers will try this recipe and describe what it's like?!
+Enjoy!

 I have totally stolen this recipe from The View From Great Island!
 Well, I fell in love with their cake recipe and I just had to try to make it into an ice cream.
 Since I can no longer eat any solid food and I lovelovelove gingerbread, I have to try right?
 I think so! … Continue reading No Churn Gingerbread Cake Ice Cream With A Spiced Rum Buttercream Ripple